osa-ora/connect-lab-zone/ai-lab/readme.md

 ## References:

-This is a translation of this lab: https://rhcs-workshops.github.io/summit-connect-madrid-openshift-ai-lab/summit-ocpai-lab/index.html
+This is a translation and modified copy of this lab: https://rhcs-workshops.github.io/summit-connect-madrid-openshift-ai-lab/summit-ocpai-lab/index.html